xopto/pyxopto/docs/source/mcvox/simulator_options.rst

   (default is :py:class:`~xopto.mcbase.mcoptions.McDebugMode.off`) -
   Can be used to enable kernel debug mode that will print information to the console output.
-Note that this mode requires printf functionality in the  OpenCL kernel that might not be supported by all the OpenCL devices.
+Note that this mode requires printf functionality in the  OpenCL kernel that might not be supported by all OpenCL devices.
   If this mode is turned on :py:class:`~xopto.mcbase.mcoptions.McDebugMode.on`, run the Monte Carlo simulator with one or a small number of photon packets.

 * :py:class:`~xopto.mcbase.mcoptions.McUseSoft64Atomics`
   (default is :py:class:`~xopto.mcbase.mcoptions.McUseSoft64Atomics.off`) -
-  Can be used to force a software-based implementation of 64-bit atomic operations.
+  Can be used to force software implementation of 64-bit atomic operations.

 * :py:class:`~xopto.mcbase.mcoptions.McUseLottery`
   (default is :py:class:`~xopto.mcbase.mcoptions.McUseSoft64Atomics.on`) -